-All Water, Wastewater and Stormwater Systems are to be constructed within a Halifax Regional Municipality street right-of-way and installed closest to the crown or center line of the street.
-Easements agreements are only permitted when there are no alternative servicing routes and the option of locating a street over a servicing corridor has been precluded.
+All Water, Wastewater and Stormwater Systems are to be constructed within a Municipality street right-of-way and installed closest to the crown or center line of the street.
+Easement agreements are only permitted when there are no alternative servicing routes and the option of locating a street over a servicing corridor has been precluded.

-Easement widths are governed by pipe separations set by Nova Scotia Environment and this Specification as well as the ability to excavate, remove and replace HRWC Systems utilizing a safe trench to the requirements of the Nova Scotia Department of Labor and Advanced Education.
+Easement widths are governed by pipe separations set by Nova Scotia Environment, these specifications as well as the ability to excavate, remove and replace Halifax Water Systems utilizing a safe trench to the requirements of the Nova Scotia Department of Labor and Advanced Education.